dalmo1991/superflexPy/doc/interfaces.rst

 SuperflexPy + SPOTPY
 --------------------

-.. attention:: This example does not represent a recommendation towards the use
+.. attention:: This example is for illustration purposes only, does not
-               of SPOTPY or of the specific calibration algorithm proposed.
+               represent a recommendation towards the use of SPOTPY or of the specific calibration algorithm proposed.

 `SPOTPY <https://spotpy.readthedocs.io/en/latest/>`_ is a Python framework for calibration, uncertainty, and sensitivity analysis.